KCGallagher/periodic-sampling/README.md

 ### Periodic Reporting Trends

-IN this data we typically observe a strong oscilatory trend, as depicted in both the cases and death data from England, UK.
+In this data we typically observe a strong oscilatory trend, as depicted in both the cases and death data from England, UK.
 The raw daily data is given in grey, with a 7-day moving average (typically used in most publications) superimposed in colour.

 ![UK Covid Data](images/data_trends/daily_data_EnglandUnitedKingdom.png)